-The body that is primarily responsible for setting emissions and efficiency standards is the Ministry of Road Transport and Highways (MoRTH).
+The body primarily responsible for setting emissions and efficiency standards is the Ministry of Road Transport and Highways (MoRTH).
 Further detail regarding India’s regulatory bodies can be found on the India Regulatory Background page.
-Other regulatory agencies responsible for fuel and environmental regulations are below.
+Other regulatory agencies responsible for fuel and environmental regulations are:

 Vehicles with Gross Vehicle Weight (GVW) > 3,500 kg including commercial trucks, buses, and on-road vocational vehicles such as refuse haulers and cement mixers

 Starting with court rulings in the late 1980s and 1990s, India began to lower its permissible vehicular pollution emission limits for four-wheelers.
-Beginning in 2000, India followed the ‘Euro’ pathway, adopting parallel ‘Bharat’ standards (e.g. Bharat III standards are equivalent to Euro III standards).
-New vehicles sold in nearly half of the country must meet Bharat Stage IV (Euro IV) standards, while the rest meet Bharat Stage III standards.
+Beginning in 2000, India followed the ‘Euro’ pathway, adopting parallel ‘Bharat’ standards (i.e., Bharat III standards are equivalent to Euro III standards).

 Important legislative milestones include:

 - The Air (Prevention and Control of Pollution) Act, 1981 and the Environment (Protection) Act, 1986 gave government the right to regulate motor vehicle emissions.

 - The Auto Fuel Policy of 2003 set a roadmap for progressively tighter heavy-duty vehicle emission standards through 2010 and aligned Indian emission standards with the European model.
 This policy was updated in 2014 with the Auto Fuel Vision and Policy 2025.